 - 1. Asbestos fibres are only likely to be airborne at detectable concentrations when there is a physical disturbance on the mine site itself. - 2.
 Detectable concentrations of airborne asbestos fibres have not been recorded outside the mine site in the surrounding communities and locations. - 3.
 Airborne asbestos fibre concentrations above 0.01 fibres per mL air, that is the detection limit of the method, have only been recorded during three periods on the mine site.
 These occurred when remediation activities have occurred on the mine site and only at sampling locations on the mine site itself.
-The indicative approximation of samples above the detection limit is 1 sample above the detection limit per 1,825 samples taken on the mine site. - 4.
-In the current study, repeated monitoring of airborne asbestos fibre concentrations was conducted at locations near the mine site, from 2013 to 2016.
-Being before, during and after completion of remediation works on the mine.
+The indicative approximation of samples above the detection limit is one sample above the detection limit per 1,825 samples taken on the mine site. - 4.
+Repeated monitoring of airborne asbestos fibre concentrations conducted at locations near the mine site, from 2013 to 2016.
 All samples recorded airborne asbestos fibre concentrations were at levels less than 0.01 fibres per mL of air (the detection limit of the methodology). - 5.
 For Exposure Groups that may be routinely exposed to airborne asbestos fibres, concentrations would likely be below the minimum detection limit of the measurement technique (less than 0.01 fibres per mL of air).